 While you're at Tulsa Community College...

-Academic Scholars scholarships are awarded each year to five Tulsa Community College freshmen who are accepted into the TCC Honors Program.
+Academic Scholars scholarships are awarded each year to seven Tulsa Community College freshmen who are accepted into the TCC Honors Program.
 The Academic Scholars Program was created and funded by the Oklahoma Legislature and is administered by the state regents as an incentive for students of high academic ability to attend both public and private higher education institutions in Oklahoma.
 Students must apply for these scholarships immediately after the senior year of high school.
 The scholarship pays full tuition plus a generous stipend, and it covers eight semesters of higher education, provided the recipient remains enrolled full time in an Oklahoma college or university and meets all other continuing eligibility requirements.
 Instructions for applying are posted on the "Honors Applications" page of this site.
 The TCC Scholarship Application must be completed in addition to the Honors Scholar application.

 TCC offers many other merit- and/or need-based scholarships.
 Check the Financial Aid pages for the most up-to-date information.
 Many scholarships have their own individual deadlines, requirements, and application procedures.

 Another good place to look for all kinds of information about preparing for college and finding scholarships (not particularly Honors-related) is the website of the Oklahoma State Regents for Higher Education.
 The regents offer a number of helpful publications that can be ordered online.